LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Hide 'Derivation Data Scope' column within Designer Summary View.
+Will be updated when aliquot functionality is no longer an experimental feature

 ### version 2.9.0
 *Released*: 4 March 2021
 * Replace `<LookupSelectInput/>` with `<QuerySelect/>` in detail editing.